-- (1) Subject to subrule (3), a party filing a notice of a constitutional matter is to serve a copy of the notice on - (a) each other party; and - (b) the Attorney-General of the Commonwealth, if that Attorney-General or the Commonwealth is not a party; and - (c) the Attorney-General of each State, if that Attorney-General or State is not a party. - (2) Unless the Court or a judge otherwise orders, the copy is to be served as soon as practicable after the notice is filed. - (3) A party is not required to serve an Attorney-General if the party takes steps that could reasonably be expected to cause the matters in r.
-339 Part 10 - Parties the notice to be brought to the attention of that Attorney-General.
+- (1) Subject to subrule (3), a party filing a notice of a constitutional matter is to serve a copy of the notice on - (a) each other party; and - (b) the Attorney-General of the Commonwealth, if that Attorney-General or the Commonwealth is not a party; and - (c) the Attorney-General of each State, if that Attorney-General or State is not a party. - (2) Unless the Court or a judge otherwise orders, the copy is to be served as soon as practicable after the notice is filed. - (3) A party is not required to serve an Attorney-General if the party takes steps that could reasonably be expected to cause the matters in the notice to be brought to the attention of that Attorney-General.

 (4) The party serving a copy of the notice is to file an affidavit of service as soon as practicable after service.

-PART 11 - JUDGMENTS
+Part 11 - Judgments